-Though Fenton is best known for its lake living in summer, amazing parks, and endless entertainment, there is just something unique about being able to explore the city, and its surrounding areas come September.
+Though Fenton, MI is best known for its lake living and water sports in the summer, amazing parks, and endless entertainment, there is just something unique about being able to explore the city, and its surrounding areas come September.

 Enjoy the Great Outdoors

 Of course, if you think it is going to be too chilly to go kayaking or have a bonfire at the beach, think again.
 The weather in the fall, especially in this part of Michigan, is perfect for getting back in touch with nature.

 Check Out the Local Eateries

 In Fenton, MI, you can find just about any type of cuisine that your heart desires, so get ready to eat some of the most delicious food around.

 Get a Reading

 Of course, if you would prefer not to get a reading, that is okay.
 There are unique goods and products available in most of these shops.
 In fact, going to check out what these shops have is a fun Saturday adventure you did not know you needed in your life.

 Visit a Cider Mill

 If you grew up in Michigan, then you know fall and cider mills go hand-in-hand.
-So, putting on your favorite fall sweater and heading out to a cider mill with friends and family on a sunny Sunday afternoon is absolutely one of the top things to do in Fenton, MI.
+So, putting on your favorite fall sweater and heading out to a cider mill with friends and family on a sunny Sunday afternoon is absolutely one of the top activities to do in Fenton, MI.

 Spend an Afternoon at the Local Breweries and Wineries

 Hands down, one of the best places for wines and more is Seven Lakes Vineyard & Winery.
 Here, you get the full wine experience right on a lush vineyard.
 Ultimately, this is just one of many vineyards in the area, but this is a great place to start.

 In terms of breweries, you have a long list of options, which include the Redwood Steakhouse, North Oak Brewery, and the Fenton Winery & Brewery.